 A longitudinal study conducted in England with 6,200 subjects across the span of 12 years noted that the risk of dementia was 50 percent higher among the poorest as compared to the richest people.
 According to the author, Dr. Dorian Cadar, “We found a positive association between lower wealth and dementia incidence that was independent of education, area-level deprivation. … This suggests a higher risk for individuals with fewer financial resources.”
 Wealth provides access to adequate nutrition, cultural outlets and increased social networks of which the working class is deprived.

 The social impact of the condition cannot be overstated.
 Even among health care providers, there is a lack of awareness and appreciation for dementia which leads to stigmatization and delay in diagnosis and necessary referrals and care.
-Its emotional, physical and financial pressures and stresses on families and caregivers is considerable.
+Its emotional, physical and financial pressures and stresses on families and caregivers are considerable.
 To place this in economic terms, the direct medical and social care costs worldwide has been estimated at $818 billion, or 1.1 percent of gross domestic product.

 The response by governments in protecting and caring for nursing home residents has been nothing short of disastrous.
 Despite all the promises made, shortage of testing, staff and personal protective equipment has turned nursing homes into solitary confinement prisons for the elderly who have been left to rot in their beds completely forgotten.